We are called the children of God, and such we are! ∙

 17 And as we live in God, our love grows more mature.
 So we will not be afraid on the day of judgment, but we can face him with confidence because we live like Jesus here in this world.

-When we are afraid of the Father, we do not allow Him to love us as He desires.
-When we allow the Father to love us and we experience His love, fear is marvelously transformed into confidence.
+When we fear the Father, we do not allow Him to love us as He desires.
+When we allow the Father to love us and experience His love, fear is marvelously transformed into confidence.

 14 Do everything without complaining and arguing,